 Scalability and flexibility

-In the wake of the pandemic many businesses had to change their business models to rise up to the challenges of a society in lockdown or under measures and restrictions.
+In the wake of the pandemic, many businesses had to change their business models to rise up to the challenges of a society in lockdown or under measures and restrictions.
 This created opportunities and challenges for customer service organizations that needed to quickly adapt to rise up to the occasion.
-In a world where the only constant is change, customer service needs to be flexible, adaptable, scalable, and cost-effective to efficiently address customer needs and communicate with them in a timely, convenient, and interactive manner.
+In a world where the only constant changes, customer service needs to be flexible, adaptable, scalable, and cost-effective to efficiently address customer needs and communicate with them in a timely, convenient, and interactive manner.

 Know thy customer

 Okay, full disclosure.
 This is not a trend.
 It’s common sense and will remain valid for as long as your business is in business.
 You will never be able to provide your customers with the service they need and expect unless you really understand who they are, how and why they use your products, what challenges they are faced with, what is their journey with your brand, and so on.
-In this context, listening to the customers’ voice and collecting and analyzing feedback is key towards improving customer support and managing your relationship with your customer base.
+In this context, listening to the customers’ voices and collecting and analyzing feedback is key to improving customer support and managing your relationship with your customer base.